YevheniiLi/YevheniiLi/README.md

   <h3 align="left">:man_technologist: About Me :</h3>

 - 🔭 I’m currently working **interning to become a skilled front-end developer.**

+- 🔨 I'm currently pushing code **to BitBucket for Lentii startup.**

 - 🌱 I’m currently learning **to build and deploy web applications using Angular and Typecsript.**